Johnxjp/cnn_text_classification/README.md

-# CNN for Sentence Classification
+# CNN for Text Classification

 PyTorch implementation of the CNN detailed in the paper [Convolutional Neural Netowrks for Sentence Classification](http://arxiv.org/abs/1408.5882).